-As mentioned in our previous blog post Less Assuming, More Doing, equipment not properly marked can be a life threating mistake.
-For example, you receive a brand new sling and assume that because it is new it’s a perfect sling.
-Well, unfortunately a rigger grabs the sling that is nylon although you ordered a polyester one but who knows it’s not properly labeled.
-Anyways, he goes and uses this nylon sling around acid based vapors and makes a critical crane lift.
-Well, because the sling is nylon the acidic vapors will eat right through the material which could cause you to drop the load.
-Remember ASME and OSHA require that all slings are properly labeled.
-ASME b30.9-5.7.1(d) and OSHA 1910.184(I)(1)
+As mentioned in our previous blog post Less Assuming, More Doing, equipment not properly marked can be a life threatening mistake.
+For example, you receive a brand new sling and assume that because it is new, it’s a perfect sling.
+A rigger grabs the sling that is nylon, although you ordered polyester, but it’s not properly labeled.
+He uses the nylon sling around acid based vapors and makes a critical crane lift.
+Because the sling is nylon, the acidic vapors will eat right through the material which could cause the load to drop.
+Remember ASME and OSHA require that all slings are properly labeled – ASME b30.9-5.7.1(d) and OSHA 1910.184(I)(1)

-The first topic also touched base with this topic, receiving equipment you did not order.
-You order and receive 25 6’ web slings and look at them in the package.
-Again assuming that its perfect and exactly what you order.
-They have tags on them stating that they are 6’ so they’re good.
+You order and receive 25 6’ web slings in the package.
+You assume that it’s perfect and exactly what you ordered.
+They have tags stating that they are 6’ so they’re good.
 Not taking them out of the box is a mistake.
-Just because that tag states they are 6’ doesn’t mean they 6’, you need to pull them out of the box and measure every single one of them.
-If you do happen to find one that is not 6’ this is the perfect time to call the company, you ordered from and have them replace it.
+Just because that tag states they are 6’ doesn’t mean they are 6’, so you need to pull them out of the box and measure each one.
+If you happen to find one that is not 6’, this is the perfect time to call the company you ordered from and have them replace it.
 It’s better to find this out now instead of when it’s too late to return them.

-The last topic is new gear damaged.
-Seems odd that brand new gear would be damaged but it can and does happen whether it’s manufacture error or human error.
-For example, your shipment of gear comes in to receiving and because no one knows what’s in the box, it is opened with a razor knife, that accidently cuts thru the plastic packaging and into the synthetic sling.
+Seems odd that brand new product would be damaged, but it can and does happen, whether it’s manufacturer or human error.
+For example, your shipment comes into receiving.
+Because no one knows what’s in the box, it is opened with a razor knife that accidentally cuts thru the plastic packaging and into the synthetic sling.
 The slight cut gets ignored and the sling moves on to the rigger which then sends the sling to the floor.
-Even though it is new, the sling has already been compromised before it has even been used and will introduce unnecessary risk into the workplace.
+Even though it is new, the sling has already been compromised before being used and will introduce unnecessary risk into the workplace.

-As you can see brand new gear is not always perfect, whether its manufacture error or human error.
-Always take your equipment seriously and always inspect your new gear before you send it to the floor.
-If you would like to learn more about jobsite safety check out our safety videos on YouTube at SimsCrane.
+As you can see brand new gear is not always perfect, whether it’s manufacturer or human error.
+Always take your equipment seriously and inspect new gear before sending it to the floor.
+If you would like to learn more about job site safety check out our safety videos on YouTube.